anwala/teaching-web-science/fall-2022/homework/hw9/README.md

 ## Submission

-Make sure that you have committed and pushed your local repo to your private GitHub repo (inside the `hw9` folder).
+Make sure that you have committed and pushed your local repo to your private GitHub repo (inside the `final_exam` folder).
 Your repo should include your report, images, code, and data you developed to answer the questions.
 Include "Ready to grade @anwala" in your final commit message.